microsoft/DirectXShaderCompiler/docs/DXIL.rst

 INSTR.CBUFFEROUTOFBOUND                   Cbuffer access out of bound INSTR.COORDINATECOUNTFORRAWTYPEDBUF       raw/typed buffer don't need 2 coordinates
 INSTR.COORDINATECOUNTFORSTRUCTBUF         structured buffer require 2 coordinates
-INSTR.DETERMINATEDERIVATIVE               gradient operation uses a value that may not be defined for all pixels (in UAV loads can not participate in gradient operations)
+INSTR.DETERMINATEDERIVATIVE               TODO - gradient operation uses a value that may not be defined for all pixels (in UAV loads can not participate in gradient operations)
 INSTR.DXILSTRUCTUSER                      Dxil struct types should only used by ExtractValue INSTR.DXILSTRUCTUSEROUTOFBOUND            Index out of bound when extract value from dxil struct types INSTR.ERR_ALIAS_ARRAY_INDEX_OUT_OF_BOUNDS TODO - ERR_ALIAS_ARRAY_INDEX_OUT_OF_BOUNDS